ycandau/regexplore/README.md

 ## About

 **RegExpLore** is a regular expression visualizer and debugger built with [React](https://reactjs.org/), [Express](https://expressjs.com/) and [Material UI](https://mui.com/).
+The App includes among other things:

+- syntax highlighting,
-The App includes syntax highlighting, a graph visualization, and a step-by-step execution mode, all of which are designed to help users learn about regular expressions and work with them.
+- a graph visualization, and
+- a step-by-step execution mode.

+All of these features are designed to help users learn about regular expressions and work with them.

+The App leverages a **custom regex engine**.
+All the components, including the syntax highlighted editor and the graph visualization, are also coded from scratch.

 ![Application](./docs/all.png)